MartynHorslen/Laravel-Dashboard/README.md

 - Sortable columns on lists.
 - Deletion of employees upon deletion of the compnay they are related to.
 - Image file upload and storage.
+- Dashboard widget that shows the number of companies and employees.

 ## Room for Improvement
 <!-- To do: -->
 Improvement ideas:
 - A company page that lists all the employees in that company.
+- Refactor sidebar links into a component.

 <!-- Known Bugs: -->